UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_004_multiple_submission_possible_for_student_test_description.md

 64. Enter the mark
 65. Click on the "Submit grade" button.
 66. Clear the app storage.
-67. Login as a student.
+67. Login to the app using the student username and password.
 68. Click on "Courses" tab.
 69. Click on the course name.
 70. Click on the assignment.